Sutton, Suffolk: History

 The Domesday Book is the oldest public record of the village; the book features information on Sutton as early as 1086.
 In that year there were 77 families living in Sutton and the Lord of Sutton was Robert Malet.
+From 1974 to 2019 it was in Suffolk Coastal district.

 Employment

 According to the 1831 Enumeration, there were 680 people living in Sutton.
 One hundred of the 126 families in Sutton at the time were said to be "... chiefly employed in Agriculture.
 All parishes within the hundred of Wilford, including Sutton, according to this information had families working primarily in agriculture.
 Arthur Young toured Suffolk in 1784 and wrote three accounts of farmers he was introduced to in Sutton of which:

 "Mr. William Waller, of Sutton, one of the greatest farmers in the neighbourhood, has 2700 acres, ploughs 1000, and has above 1000 sheep."

 Other statistics taken from the 1831 Census were Social status.
 These statistics state that over three-quarters of the people living in Sutton were labourers and servants.
 Meanwhile, only a very small fraction of the population made up the middling sorts, that is owners of small farms.
 These statistics are based upon the contemporary ideas of social status not as people would judge them today.